We may earn a commission if you sign up through our links. Learn how we make money and the numbers behind trading.

 The list of companies included in the S&P 500 is measured by the weightings of market cap and free float.
 For companies to be eligible for inclusion in the index, they must meet the following criteria:

 Note that not every large company in the US is necessarily included in the S&P as they may not satisfy the inclusion criteria above.
 This includes companies such as Berkshire Hathaway, Uber and Dell.
-Fortunately, the best S&P 500 brokers also offer investment opportunities on a range of equities not included on the index.
+Fortunately, the best S&P 500 brokers also offer trading opportunities on a range of equities not included on the index.

 Trading Hours

-The S&P 500 opening hours are aligned to the hours of the New York Stock Exchange and the Nasdaq stock market.
-The opening hours are typically 9:30 AM to 4:00 PM EST (1:30 PM to 8:00 PM GMT), excluding market holidays.
+The S&P 500 regular hours are aligned to the hours of the New York Stock Exchange and the Nasdaq stock market.
+The cash session runs 9:30 AM to 4:00 PM EST (1:30 PM to 8:00 PM GMT), excluding market holidays.
+Additionally, it is possible to engage in premarket trading and after-hours trading, depending on whether your chosen S&P 500 brokers offer it.

-E-Mini S&P 500
+E-Mini and Micro E-Mini S&P 500

-An E-mini S&P 500 futures contract essentially states that if a trader buys a contract today, they are obligated to either buy or sell the asset at a pre-agreed share price on a set date in the future.
-Day trading E-mini S&P 500 futures is less popular because E-mini futures are more stable and less volatile.
-For traders investing on a longer timeframe, price stability might attract them to the E-mini.
+In 1997 the Chicago Mercantile Exchange (CME) began offering the E-mini S&P 500 (ES).
+This contract offers futures and options based on the S&P 500 index.
+An E-mini S&P 500 futures contract essentially states that if a trader buys a contract today, they are obligated to either buy or sell the asset at a pre-agreed price on a set date in the future.
+Each point of movement in the ES contract is worth $50.

-Traders of the S&P index may also deploy a hedging strategy with the E-mini S&P 500 to hedge against any unexpected price predictions that might impact their current trades.
-Investors can also set signals for any key stock price movements to alert themselves to swings that may compromise their positions.
+According to the CME Group, ES futures offer significantly more daily liquidity than all S&P 500 ETFs combined.
+Traders of the S&P 500 may also deploy a hedging strategy with ES or MES futures to hedge against unexpected price moves that might impact their current positions.
+Traders can also set alerts for key price movements to stay on top of swings that may compromise their trades.

 Getting Started